shrutikadam1/personal-finance-analytics/README.md

 only transaction lines and filter out everything else like account numbers, headers and bank messages.

 The second was categorization.
 My first approach was simple — match store names to categories.
 That worked until I realized the same store could mean completely different things depending on how much was spent.
-A
-$4 purchase at a liquor store is probably a snack.
-A $40 purchase at the same store is probably alcohol.
+A $4 purchase at a store could be a quick snack or a small grocery run.
+A $40 purchase at the same store is a full social spending haul.

 So I built amount based logic — if the purchase is under $15 at an ambiguous store it goes to groceries.